mattermost/docs/source/developer/webhooks-incoming.rst

 2. If the text is longer than 4000 characters, the message is split into multiple consecutive posts, each within the 4000 character limit.

+3. You can restrict who can create incoming webhooks in `System Console > Integrations > Custom Integrations <https://docs.mattermost.com/administration/config-settings.html#restrict-managing-integrations-to-admins>`_.

-3. Mattermost incoming webhooks are Slack-compatible.
+4. Mattermost incoming webhooks are Slack-compatible.
 You can copy-and-paste code used for a Slack incoming webhook to create Mattermost integrations.
 Mattermost `automatically translates the Slack's proprietary JSON payload format <../developer/webhooks-incoming#translate-slacks-proprietary-data-format-to-mattermost>`_.

-4. The external application may be written in any programming language as long as it supports sending an HTTP POST request in the required JSON format to a specified Mattermost URL.
+5. The external application may be written in any programming language as long as it supports sending an HTTP POST request in the required JSON format to a specified Mattermost URL.

-5. For the HTTP request body, if `Content-Type` is specified as `application/json` in the header of the HTTP request, then the body can be direct JSON.
+6. For the HTTP request body, if `Content-Type` is specified as `application/json` in the header of the HTTP request, then the body can be direct JSON.
 For example,

   .. code-block::